Renting for the First Time

 Not planning to rent just yet?
 Start planning now, it will mean that you are more prepared for when you need to rent.

-An added bonus of starting to test your ability to pay will mean that you have an bank of money to spend on essentials before you move in or to cover the deposit.
+An added bonus of starting to test your ability to pay will mean that you have a bank of money to spend on essentials before you move in or to cover the deposit.
 Starting the process of planning earlier will help to reduce the risk of being derailed by costly surprises.

 Top tip – remember, when budgeting for your rent, most rentals will not include electricity, heating, broadband/tv bills or bins in the rent.
 These are extra costs to consider and budget for!

-Additional costs
+Additional property costs

 So, you’re all ready to move in, you have a deposit together and have a healthy budget you know you can manage.
 Check your lease to see if there’s an inventory list of furniture and appliances, if there isn’t, request one.
 This is important so you and your landlord have written evidence of what is in the apartment/house/room (in a house share) before you move in.
 This will help to avoid any disputes when you’re leaving or when it comes to repairs.